ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 A meeting of A.C.R.O.N.Y.M. is held at least once a month tentatively scheduled for the second Saturday of every month, or when a member of the council of Nomes calls one.
 A lack of a quorum of at least half of the Nymphs and two of the Nomes prevents official action from being taken at a meeting.
 Each meeting is labeled by the meeting number and the session number.
 Sessions start on the second Saturday of July, starting with Session 0 starting on July 16th 2016.
 A new session marks an election for president.

 ### Article 2 Section 2; What
-Elections for the next President of A.C.R.O.N.Y.M. will occur on the first meeting of a session or the first meeting held with a quorum of at least half of the voting body present.
+Elections for the next President of A.C.R.O.N.Y.M. will occur on the first meeting of a session, or the first meeting held with a quorum of at least half of the voting body present while the office of president is vacant.
 The election will start with a vote of all members of A.C.R.O.N.Y.M. via rank choice voting.
 The top three candidates are selected as the members of the Council of Nomes.

 Once the Council of Nomes has been selected there is a second rank choice vote among the members of the Council of Nomes, the top candidate in this vote will be the President of A.C.R.O.N.Y.M. for the next Session.